chrislabarge/chrislabarge/content/posts/color-picker.md

 This uses the controller's `this.pickerTarget` to set the picker element, and the value of `this.inputTarget` to initialize the Picker with.

-We then use the on `save` Pickr callback in order to
+We then use the on `save` Pickr callback in order to:
-- set the input field's value
+- Set the input field's value
-- hide the widget
+- Hide the widget

-after a user has clicked "Save" on the Color Picker.
+After a user has clicked "Save" on the Color Picker.

 ```javascript